rob-moss/terraform-iks/tfe/README.md

 # Workspace and Variable Creation

 ## VERY IMPORTANT NOTE: This provider stores terraform state in plain text.
-Do not accidently remove the .gitignore that is protecting you from accidently uploading the state files
+Do not remove the .gitignore that is protecting you from uploading the state files

 ## Obtain tokens and keys